COMMENT: Russian inflation is as infectious as the virus

 Russia’s commercial and industrial chamber has suggested that Russia needs to introduce special grocery and food cards.
-Prices have been soaring over the last six months, especially of food, and the government has resorted to clumsy administrative controls to try to curb the price rises.
+Prices have been soaring over the last six months, especially for food, and the government has resorted to clumsy administrative controls to try to curb the price rises.

 The Chamber thinks it's better to stop trying to regulate prices and switch to more efficient tools, which do not affect either suppliers or trade.
 There should be a list of critical consumer goods and target payments supporting demand for items from this list in retail chains.